 One acknowledged superior to all competitors.

-In support of Far Eastern occupation activities, Champion sailed from San Pedro 4 December 1945, called at Pearl Harbor and Eniwetok, and arrived at Sasebo, Japan, 1 February 1946.
+In support of Far Eastern occupation activities, Champion sailed from San Pedro, Calif., on 4 December 1945, called at Pearl Harbor and Eniwetok, and arrived at Sasebo, Japan, on 1 February 1946.
 From this port she swept mines and patrolled in Tsushima Straits until 6 December, when she cleared for the west coast.
-Champion was decommissioned and placed in reserve at San Diego 30 January 1947.
-She was reclassified MSF-314, 7 February 1955.
+Champion was decommissioned and placed in reserve at San Diego on 30 January 1947.
+She was reclassified to MSF-314 on 7 February 1955.

 Champion received three battle stars for service in World War II.